JStevens1424/Ranked-Red-Sox-Players/README.md

 # About
 This is a list ranking all the Red Sox players that finished the season with the team.
-I will seperate them into 3 main categories, Starting Pitcher, Relief Pitcher, and Position Player.
+I will seperate them into 2 main categories, Starting Pitcher,  and Position Player.
+I am not doing relief pitchers because of my time constaints.
 I will use several different statistics in order to judge them.
 To save time i will only rank the people who played at least half the season (81 games) on the team.
 ![Picture of David Ortiz](https://imagesvc.timeincapp.com/v3/fan/image?url=https%3A%2F%2Fbosoxinjection.com%2Ffiles%2F2016%2F07%2Fdavid-ortiz-mlb-all-star-game-1.jpg&c=sc&w=736&h=485)

 # Terminology